Common Materials

 Advantages:

-- Consistent in strength and size
+• Consistent strength and uniform size

-- Takes wood glue well
+• Takes paint and wood glue well

 Disadvantages: